Last Updated February 23, 2021

 - Session cookies: These cookies allow website operators to link the actions of a user during a browser session.
 A session starts when a user opens the browser and ends when they close the browser.
 Session cookies are temporary, so all session cookies are deleted when the user closes the browser.

 Web Beacons.
-Web beacons or pixel tags are small images which are embedded into our digital services that provide us with information about your browser or device, or whether you open or click on the emails we send you.
+Web beacons or “tracking pixels” (sometimes also referred to as tags) are small images which are embedded into our digital services that provide us with information about your browser or device, or whether you open or click on the emails we send you.
 This information is used to help our website and app publishers better analyze and improve their services to us.

 Tracking Via Mobile Applications.
 When you use mobile applications, unique identifiers associated with your device (such as the device ID and IP address), your activity within the app and your network location may be recorded.
 This information may be used to analyze, improve and customize digital services.

 - Targeting/Advertising Cookies.
-These cookies are used by third parties.
-These cookies allow third parties to recognize that you have visited our digital services.
-We, and our third party service providers, also may combine information obtained from these cookies with personal information available from other sources, including data collected about you when you are using other websites and data collected about you offline, whether on our digital services or data that the third party maintains.
+These Cookies may be set through our own digital services or by our third-party advertising partners in order to build a profile of your interests and show you relevant adverts on other sites.
+These Cookies may collect personal information about you, including web browser, IP address, device ID, name, location, email and phone number.
+Some of our third-party advertising partners may also share your browsing behavior with us.
+We, our third -party service providers and our third-party advertising partners, may also combine information obtained from these Cookies with personal information available from other sources, including data collected about you when you are using other websites and data collected about you offline, whether on our digital services or data that the third party maintains.
 To opt-out of targeted advertising, you may express your preferences at www.aboutads.info.
 Opting out of one or more ad networks only means that those particular members no longer will deliver targeted content or ads to you.
 It does not mean you will no longer receive any targeted content or ads on digital services.
-If your browser is configured to reject cookies when you visit the opt-out page at www.aboutads.info, and then you erase your cookies, use a different computer or change Web browsers, your preference may no longer be active.
-Since all of these cookies are managed by third parties, you should refer to the third parties’ own website privacy notifications and policies for further information.
+If your browser is configured to reject Cookies when you visit the opt-out page at www.aboutads.info, and then you erase your Cookies, use a different computer or change Web browsers, your preference may no longer be active.
+Since all of these Cookies are managed by third parties, you should refer to the third parties’ own website privacy notifications and policies for further information.

 HOW CAN YOU CONTROL COOKIES?